gilzamir18/AI4U/doc/unityremotegym.md

 # Final Considerations

-The complete example used in this guide can be found at `UnityRemote/examples/CubeAgent/CubeExampleClient/cubeagentwithgym.py`.
-Server-side implementation can be found at `UnityRemote/examples/CubeAgent/CubeExampleUnity`.
+The complete example used in this guide can be found at [here](/examples/CubeAgent/CubeExampleClient/).

 [1] A3C: Asynchronous Advantage Actor-Critic.